alexsawallich/Node/readme.md

 The module ships with 3 types of nodes: MVC-Nodes, Content-Nodes and Redirect-Nodes.

-**MVC-Nodes** can be created from the backend (required ZfcAdmin) of the module.
+**MVC-Nodes** can be created from the backend (requires ZfcAdmin) of the module.
 The configuration-form allows you to specify the url-path this node should be available at.
 In dropdowns you select the controller (all controllers in your application are retrieved from the service-manager) and the action within this controller.
 Optionally you can provide further parameters which will be passed 1:1 into the router.
 Also optionally you can provide an original-url-path if